MA and AMRS Programs FAQ

 What are the basic requirements of the MA program?

-MA students must satisfactorily complete (B- or better) at least 15 courses, including DVSC 30400- Introduction to the Study of Religion and at least one course in each of the three faculty committees.
-Typically, students in the MA program are enrolled full-time for six quarters (Autumn, Winter, and Spring Quarters in each for two academic years).
+MA students must satisfactorily complete (B- or better) at least 15 courses.
+All MA students take DVSC 30400- Introduction to the Study of Religion and at least one course in three of the four faculty committees.
+Students in the MA program are enrolled full-time for six quarters (Autumn, Winter, and Spring Quarters in each for two academic years).

 Can I only take courses in the Divinity School?

-No–and this is one of the great things about doing your MA at the University of Chicago.
-MA students may take courses in any of the other graduate divisions and professional schools.
+No–and this is one of the great things about pursuing an graduate education at the University of Chicago.
+Students in the Divinity School may take courses in any of the other graduate divisions and professional schools.

 Will I have space in my schedule to do language work?